 The CRA Is Important for Underserved Communities, and Your Input Can Help Modernize It

-The Community Reinvestment Act (CRA) of 1977 is one of a number of landmark civil rights statutes1 passed to combat the legacy of discriminatory lending practices against lower-income borrowers and minority populations.
-We are seeking to modernize CRA in a way that significantly expands financial inclusion, and you can have a say in how it’s done.
+The Fed is seeking to modernize the Community Reinvestment Act in a way that significantly expands financial inclusion, and you can have a say in how it’s done.

 The goal of the CRA is to ensure that every insured depository institution (banks and savings and loans) is meeting the credit needs of its entire service area—low- and moderate-income (LMI) individuals and communities in particular.
 Institutions can meet such credit needs in a number of ways, including originating mortgages to LMI borrowers, making loans to small businesses, supporting economic development and affordable housing initiatives, and providing financial expertise to organizations that serve needs in the community.